nicolaimichelet/it2810-webutvikling-h17-prosjekt-4-group-28/README.md

 Our site has a working register, and login page.
 It stores the user in the database and it also hashes the password.
 When a user logs in, the session is stored in local storage.
 A unique token is generated and is needed for the user to be able to access his or her profile.
 The routes are also protected.
-The user can logout as well, and we have implemented some validation in out forms.
+The user can logout as well, and we have implemented some validation in our forms.

 ## Implementation (Our solution)
 This project was initially generated with Angular CLI, but we are using the MEAN stack.